 In this article, we look at how professional conflicts can affect you and your career, as well as share tips on how you can address workplace conflicts amicably.

-what’s the impact of conflicts at work?
+the impact of workplace conflicts on employees and teams

 Instead of talking it out, some people avoid confrontation altogether, even to the extent of strictly limiting all conversations to emails with other colleagues on copy as mediators.
 In some cases, employees would avoid going to the office just so they don’t need to see each other.